QUICK ANSWER

 We have dedicated head-to-head comparisons against the most-cited Florida exam prep competitors: Pass Florida vs Lexawise, Pass Florida vs The CE Shop and Colibri, and Pass Florida vs AceableAgent.
 Each covers pricing, question count, feature differences, and the specific scenarios where one product or the other is the better choice.

-How current is Pass Florida's content for 2026 statute changes?
+How current is Pass Florida's content for 2026 Florida law and practice changes?

 Ready to pass Florida on the first try?

-If you want Florida-specific practice without monthly billing, Pass Florida gives you 1,002 scenario questions, 6 study modes, math coaching, trap drills, confidence tracking, timed practice exams, offline mobile access, and lifetime updates for $39.99 once.
-No subscription, no fake reviews, no copied exam questions.
+If you want Florida-specific practice without monthly billing, Pass Florida gives you 1,002 scenario questions, 6 study modes, math coaching, trap drills, confidence tracking, timed practice exams, offline app access on phone or tablet, and future updates while the app is supported, for $39.99 once.
+No subscription, no copied exam questions.

 Sources & Methodology

 What this post covers.
-A pricing-model comparison of one-time purchase versus subscription and time-limited exam prep apps for the Florida real estate sales associate exam, current as of May 2026.
-The post covers Pass Florida, PrepAgent, Kaplan/Dearborn, CompuCram, and Lexawise.
+A pricing-model comparison of one-time purchase versus subscription and time-limited exam prep apps for the Florida real estate sales associate exam, current as of June 7, 2026.
+The post covers Pass Florida, PrepAgent, CompuCram, The CE Shop, Colibri, and Kaplan.
 Pricing is presented from public product pages and should be verified before purchase because competitor prices change frequently.

 How pricing was verified.
-We checked the publisher's published pricing page or app/product listing in May 2026 and recorded the publicly advertised retail price.
+We checked each publisher's published pricing page or product listing on June 7, 2026 and recorded the publicly advertised list price plus the stated access window.
 Where multiple tiers exist, the most relevant Florida candidate tiers are listed.
 Where a publisher offers state-specific pricing, the Florida price is used; where a publisher uses national pricing, the national price is used.
+PrepAgent's own pricing page blocks automated access, so its figures were confirmed by a manual browser check on June 25, 2026 and should still be re-verified at checkout.
+The CompuCram 180-day access window was confirmed on the product page; The CE Shop does not publish an access window for Exam Prep Edge.

 Why this post was refreshed.
-The May 2026 update reflects changed pricing visibility across competitor products, the broader move toward time-limited plans instead of simple monthly subscriptions, and the fact that HB 913, F.S.
-689.302, and post-settlement brokerage practice issues make content currency as important as sticker price.
+The June 2026 update refreshes competitor pricing and access windows, adds an explicit offline-access comparison (which matters most on exam morning at the Pearson VUE center), and reflects the broader move toward time-limited plans instead of simple monthly subscriptions.
+Current Florida condo law, disclosure language, and brokerage practice issues make content currency as important as sticker price.

 Why this post does not include all national exam prep platforms.
-We focus on the publishers candidates most commonly compare against Pass Florida in our internal customer-research data: PrepAgent, Kaplan/Dearborn, CompuCram, and Lexawise.
-Smaller national platforms (Real Estate Exam Scholar, Real Estate Express's exam-prep tier, several state-specific tools) exist; we cover them in the full app comparison post.
+We focus on the publishers candidates most commonly compare against Pass Florida in our internal customer-research data: PrepAgent, CompuCram, The CE Shop, Colibri, and Kaplan.
+Other national platforms (Lexawise, Real Estate Exam Scholar, Kaplan/Dearborn's monthly app, several state-specific tools) exist; we cover them in the full app comparison post and the Pass Florida vs Lexawise comparison.

 Pass-rate citation.
 The ~50% first-time pass rate figure reflects publicly reported Florida DBPR data across recent periods, with month-to-month variation.
 See the pass rate post for the full distribution and latest examples.